How To Fish Lake Isabella | Your Lake Isabella Fishing Report

 If you’re not having any luck, quickly search for other structures the Flume transects like an old bridge, a drainage ditch, or a culvert.

 Bass, crappie, bluegill, and catfish are often caught in the shallower sections of the Flume.
-Conversely, trout will be caught in the deeper sections.
+Conversely, trout have been know to be caught in the deeper sections.

 Located: Eastern shoreline (runs parallel), north to south.